 For example, if you offer an Earth Day sale, audiences will want to know whether you walk the walk.
 A few recent posts about environmentalist issues can show audiences you mean what you say.
 When audiences can see your ad, confirm your authenticity, and buy your products in one place, you can reduce friction in the purchasing process and up your odds of making more sales.

-4. Chatbots create immediate sales opportunities.
+4. Videos create immediate sales opportunities.

 The online world has taught consumers to expect brands to be available 24/7.
 Not all companies can afford ’round-the-clock customer service teams, though.
-Solve the issue by investing in chatbots to respond to messages at all hours and handle basic concerns without the need for human intervention.
+Solve the issue by investing in videos to respond to messages at all hours and handle basic concerns without the need for human intervention.

 5. Engaging content blends in with the environment.